SenDev2001/devJournal-ProjEbonkeep/DevJournal/devJ.md

 ### Positive Analysis
 There are a number of successful aspects of this project that I can be very happy about:

+- Learning Unreal and AI game development

+Although it was my first time working on a project using Unreal Engine, I was able to create simple NPC villagers.
+I created how they go about their daily lives by visiting different places in the village.
+Creating Behavior Trees: Through this project, I gained a deep understanding of creating Behavior Trees.
+In particular, I learned about the use of Task, Sequence, Selector, Decorator, and Service nodes.

-- Archer and Swordsman AI Systems:
+- Bow Guards and Sword Guards AI Systems:

-Although I originally planned to create only swordsmen, I was eventually able to include archers as well.
-I successfully implemented the crossbow function for the bow attack mechanic.
+Although I originally planned to create only sword guards, I was eventually able to include bow guards as well.
+However I successfully implemented the crossbow function for the bow attack mechanics to bow guards.
 I created this process to shoot the crossbow arrow towards the player's location.
 Although this was a very complex process, it was successfully completed.

 - AI Perception System:

  I developed an AI Perception system so that the troops could react accordingly when they saw the player and heard sounds.
 In particular, I created this system so that when the troops heard a sound, they could check the location and investigate the sound.
 This was one of my favorite processes.

 - NPC Villagers:

-Although it was my first time working on a project using Unreal Engine, I was able to create simple NPC villagers.
-I created how they go about their daily lives by visiting different places in the village.
-Creating Behavior Trees: Through this project, I gained a deep understanding of creating Behavior Trees.
-In particular, I learned about the use of Task, Sequence, Selector, Decorator, and Service nodes.
+Although this wasn't my main work, I started creating NPC villagers to make our game look more natural.
+I was able to create simple NPCs.
+I made them randomly move around the entire castle village and stop when they saw the player.

 - Team Collaboration: